10 Best Places to See Cherry Blossoms in Tokyo

 These spots are also famous for winter illumination sightseeing!

 Tokyo Midtown isn’t just Tokyo’s trendiest shopping and entertainment center.
-It’s also a prime destination to take in the beauty of Tokyo’s lovely sakura season.
 The area has become well-known for its magnificent cherry blossoms that light up the Midtown skyline each spring.
-Visitors can take a leisurely stroll through Tokyo Midtown’s wide pathways as they admire the bright pastel pink and white petals that decorate the landscape around them.
+Visitors can take a leisurely stroll through Tokyo Midtown’s wide pathways, admiring the bright pastel pink and white petals that decorate the landscape.
 Besides the sakura, this spot also provides an unbeatable view of Tokyo Tower and Tokyo Skytree from its central location.
-Whether you want to grab a date, host an outdoor event, hit up a luxury brand store or just enjoy a peaceful day admiring nature, experiencing Tokyo Midtown’s cherry blossom viewing event is truly incomparable and an ideal way to observe the ever-present beauty of Tokyo’s skyline.
+Whether you want to grab a date, host an outdoor event, hit up a luxury brand store, or just enjoy a peaceful day admiring nature, experiencing Tokyo Midtown’s cherry blossom viewing event is truly incomparable and an ideal way to observe the ever-present beauty of Tokyo’s skyline.

 Don’t miss out on this come springtime!